BBK-SDP-2015-jtomli03/Quiz/README.md

 2) Launch the server on the command line by keying in; java -Djava.security.policy=server.policy QuizGameImpl

+3) To close the server from the command line key; ctrl+c

-3) To close the server (note all data already saved to the quiz and player lists will already be written to file) from the command line key; ctrl+c
+If the server is unexpectedly closed, all the data already in the servers lists will already be saved to the QuizMaster.txt file.
+On restarting the server this data will be retrieved from the file.

 *To start SetUpClientImpl;
 ---------------------------